adi4086/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

 -  FN + M + ESC => will reboot keyboard.
 If you do not unpress the ESC key, it will enter bootmode so you can load new firmware.

--  FN + M + F2 => Will enter DFU mode so you can upload new RF firmware.
+-  FN + M + F2 => Long press will enter DFU mode so you can upload new RF firmware.
 The key will remain lit up as red until you reboot the keyboard.
-This mode is activated only when keyboard is connected to laptop/computer via USB
+This mode is activated only when keyboard is connected to laptop/computer via USB.
+Short press will change the delay after keyboard wakeup (from 80 ms - 880 ms in 200 ms increments).
+80ms recommended for RF 1.x, 480ms recommended for RF 2.x.

 -  All QMK animations are now included in this firmware